FDR0903/ctf25/slides.md

 ## Pricing a call option on dividend-paying stock

+* We showed that discounted value of self-financing portfolios are martingales under $\tilde{\mathbb P}$
+* For instance: a stock that does not pay dividends !

+---

+## Pricing a call option on dividend-paying stock

+* We showed that discounted value of self-financing portfolios are martingales under $\tilde{\mathbb P}$
+* For instance: a stock that does not pay dividends !
+* For the value of a portfolio investing in a *dividend paying stock* to be a martingale, the discounted value of the stock with dividends reinvested must be a martingale!

+---

+## Pricing a call option on dividend-paying stock

-* We showed that discounted stock prices are martingales under $\tilde{\mathbb P}$
+* We showed that discounted value of self-financing portfolios are martingales under $\tilde{\mathbb P}$

-* This is true when the stock does not pay dividends !
+* For instance: a stock that does not pay dividends !
 * For the value of a portfolio investing in a *dividend paying stock* to be a martingale, the discounted value of the stock with dividends reinvested must be a martingale!
 * Consider a stock that pays dividends continuously at a rate $q\ge0$
 * The model for the stock price is
 $$
 dS_t = (\mu-q)\,S_t\,dt + \sigma\,S_t\,dW_t